-The proposed changes to the new Code Subsidiary Document can be found in Attachment C. The proposed changes to the BSCP40 can be found in Attachment D.
+The proposed changes to the new Code Subsidiary Document can be found in Attachment B. The proposed changes to BSCP40 can be found in Attachment C.

-The proposed Terms of Reference for the new Panel committee can be found in Attachment E.
+The proposed Terms of Reference for the new Panel committee can be found in Attachment D.